Did you know plants can clean the air?

 Small openings in the leaves take in air.
 Plant cells absorb carbon dioxide and other substances from the air.
 Carbon dioxide is used by the plant to make food.
 Pure oxygen and water vapour are released as a by-product.
 Pollutants can be translocated to the roots where the plant may use them or release them into the soil.

-There are several websites that list plants for cleaning indoor air.
+There are many sites you can reference for information on plants that are best for cleaning the air – here, we have referenced NASA.
 Philodendron, Spider Plant and Pothos were rated tops in the NASA study for removing Formaldehyde.
 Flowering plants such as Gerbera and Mums did a good job of removing benzene.
 The top plants on the NASA site for removing all three pollutants are:

 Research suggests one large (10″ pot) plant per 100 square feet or room area is needed to effectively clean the air.
 An average living room would need two to four plants.
 While some plants are more efficient than others, a larger specimen of a less efficient plant will do the same job.

-Proximity is also a facto, consider placing a nice spectrum near your favourite chair, or put a smaller one on your desk so you can benefit at work.
+Proximity is also a factor, consider placing a nice spectrum near your favourite chair, or put a smaller one on your desk so you can benefit at work.

 Here are some of the top air purifying plants that you can find here at Glen Echo:

-Benzene: Florist’s mum, peace lit, “Warneckei” dracaena, Madagascar dragontree
+Benzene: Florist’s mum, peace lit, “Warneckii” dracaena, Madagascar dragon tree

 Formaldehyde: Bamboo plant, ‘Janet Craig’ dracaena, bamboo palm